Optimizing the fractional power in a model with stochastic PDE constraints: Introduction

-Note that the operator $\mathcal{L}^s$ is defined as the $s$-th power of $\mathcal{L}$ and this definition does not correspond to the usual definition of a fractional Laplacian operator via a singular integral.
-We refer e.g. to~\cite{SV-spectrum} and to Section \ref{sec:setting} here for details about this point.
+Note that the operator $\mathcal{L}^s$ is defined as the $s$-th power of $\mathcal{L}$, and this definition does not correspond to the usual definition of a fractional Laplacian operator via a singular integral.
+We refer e.g. to~\cite{SV-spectrum, ABA}, and to Section \ref{sec:setting} here for details about this point.

-To optimize the fractional exponent $s$ is challenging already arise in the deterministic case, as, when the fractional parameter $s$ changes, so does the domain of definition of the operator $\mathcal{L}$, and with it the underlying space of functions of the fractional operator.
+Optimizing the fractional exponent $s$ is challenging already in the deterministic case, since, when the fractional parameter $s$ changes, so does the domain of definition of the operator $\mathcal{L}$, and with it the underlying space of functions of the fractional operator.
 This causes difficulties e.g. when proving the existence of optimal controls, as the usual compactness arguments are not directly applicable.
 Similar to the deterministic framework of \cite{sprekelsvaldinoci}, we tackle this issue by a hand-tailored compactness argument.

 \textbf{Outline of this work}.
-The structure of this work is as follows: In section \ref{sec:existence} we establish existence of solutions to \eqref{eq:stateeq} and identify the set of admissible controls.
-In section \ref{sec:differentiability} we derive the differentiability properties of the control-to-state mapping $s \mapsto u(s)$ and then use them to identify necessary and sufficient optimality conditions for the control problem (IP), which means optimizing \eqref{eq:cost} subject to \eqref{eq:stateeq}.
-Finally, in section \ref{sec:controls} we prove the existence of optimal controls, Theorem \ref{theo:controlexist}, and, more specifically, we show that $J(s, \omega)$ attains a minimum if $\omega$ is fixed and $s$ is in the set of admissible controls.
+The structure of this work is as follows: In Section \ref{sec:existence} we establish existence results of solutions to \eqref{eq:stateeq} and identify the set of admissible controls.
+In Section \ref{sec:differentiability} we derive the differentiability properties of the control-to-state mapping $s \mapsto u(s)$, and then use them to identify necessary and sufficient optimality conditions for the control problem (IP), which means optimizing \eqref{eq:cost} subject to \eqref{eq:stateeq}.
+Then, in Section \ref{sec:controls} we prove the existence of optimal controls, namely Theorem \ref{theo:controlexist}, and, more specifically, we show that $J(s, \omega)$ attains a minimum if $\omega$ is fixed, and $s$ is in the set of admissible controls.
+The paper ends with an appendix stating an ancillary result of Borel-Cantelli type, which is used in the main proofs.

+We remark that the optimal fractional parameter~$\bar{s}=\bar{s}(\omega)$ depends on~$\omega$, since it is obtained by the optimizing problem in~(IP) for a fixed~$\omega$ (but we often write simply~$\bar{s}$ instead of~$\bar{s}(\omega)$ for typographical convenience).

-The main results of this work are Theorem \ref{theo:controlexist} and Theorem \ref{theo:optcond} on the optimality conditions, which we state here in a non-technical form.
+The main results of this work are Theorem \ref{theo:optcond} on the optimality conditions, and Theorem \ref{theo:controlexist} on the existence of optimal controls.
+Before diving into technicalities, we state a ``toy version'' of our main results, as follows: